 If you plan on travelling by air and have a prescription for medical oxygen, an approved Portable Oxygen Concentrator is an option for you.

 To be approved for use onboard a Porter flight, your POC must meet at least one of the following criteria:

-If you plan on using an approved POC onboard a Porter flight, please have your physician complete the REQUEST TO OPERATE A PORTABLE OXYGEN CONCENTRATOR FORM (PDF) and return it to us no less than 48 hours prior to your flight.
+If you plan on using an approved POC onboard a Porter flight, please have your physician complete the Request for Portable Oxygen Concentrator (POC) Use in Flight (PDF) and return it to us no less than 48 hours prior to your flight.
 The form must be dated within 1 year of your departure.

 Failure to submit the completed form at least 48 hours prior to travel may result in delays or refusal to board.